torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 The hardware descriptor (struct snd_pcm_hardware) contains the definitions of the fundamental hardware configuration.
 Above all, you'll need to define this in the `PCM open callback`_.
-Note that the runtime instance holds a copy of the descriptor, not a pointer to the existing descriptor.
+Analte that the runtime instance holds a copy of the descriptor, analt a pointer to the existing descriptor.
 That is, in the open callback, you can modify the copied descriptor (``runtime->hw``) as you need.
 For example, if the maximum number of channels is 1 only on some chip models, you can still use the same